 Upcoming Instructor Workshops

 There is no cost to apply to become a MCRGO instructor.
-The fee to register for an instructor workshop is $200 which pays for compensation to the trainer, materials, venue rental, and MCRGO’s liability insurance.
+The fee to register for an instructor workshop varies with the workshop and pays for compensation to the trainer, materials, venue rental, and MCRGO’s liability insurance.
 You should seek price information from the contact listed underneath the upcoming scheduled workshops listed below.
 Certification is valid for two years.
-Renewal after two years is $50.
+Online renewal after two years is $25.
 There is no need to order materials from MCRGO.
 Instructors pay $10 per student which includes access to student certificates, all training materials, and a 1-year membership for the student.
-It also includes access to a video to teach the legal portion of the class for instructors who do not have access to an attorney -ideal for smaller classes and classes in rural areas.
+It also includes access to a video to teach the legal portion of the class.

 Before a MCRGO instructor candidate may attend an instructor workshop, they must first apply to MCRGO, become an approved instructor candidate, and then pay the workshop registration fee to the Master Instructor teaching the workshop.
 Only approved instructor candidates may register for workshops.
 Registration should occur no later than one week prior to a workshop.
 Instructor candidates who are not current NRA PPIH instructors, current USCCA instructors, have other 425J qualifying training approved by MCRGO Operations Committee, or who do not hold State Bar, MCOLES credentials, or other accepted current law enforcement credentials (federal/tribal) first need to take a MCRGO CPL course from any MCRGO instructor and provide proof of certification to the MCRGO Executive Director before registering for an instructor workshop (that may occur following application).
 Instructor candidates taking a combined 3-day MCRGO CPL course and instructor workshop do not need to provide proof of certification in advance.